An LLM Compiler for Parallel Function Calling

-\section{Acknowledgements}
+This paper presents research towards advancing the field of Machine Learning.
+While there are many potential societal consequences of our work, we do not find any one to be particularly noteworthy.

+\subsection{Acknowledgements}

+We appreciate the valuable feedback from Minwoo Kang.
 We acknowledge gracious support from Furiosa team.
+We also appreciate the support from Microsoft through their Accelerating Foundation Model Research, including great support from Sean Kuno.
 Furthermore, we appreciate support from Google Cloud, the Google TRC team, and specifically Jonathan Caton, and Prof. David Patterson.
 Prof. Keutzer's lab is sponsored by the Intel corporation, Intel One-API, Intel VLAB team, the Intel One-API center of excellence, as well as funding through BDD and BAIR.
 We also appreciate support from Samsung including Dongkyun Kim, and David Thorsley.
-We appreciate great feedback and support from Ellick Chan, Saurabh Tangri, Andres Rodriguez, and Kittur Ganesh.
-Sehoon Kim and Suhong Moon would like to acknowledge the support from the Korea Foundation for Advanced Studies (KFAS).
+We appreciate the great support from Ellick Chan, Saurabh Tangri, Andres Rodriguez, and Kittur Ganesh.
+Sehoon Kim and Suhong Moon would like to acknowledge the support from the Korea Foundation for Advanced Studies.
 Amir Gholami was supported through funding from Samsung SAIT.
-Michael W. Mahoney would also like to acknowledge a J. P. Morgan Chase Faculty Research Award as well as the DOE, NSF, and ONR.
+Michael W. Mahoney would also like to acknowledge a J. P. Morgan Chase Faculty Research Award as well as the DOE, NSF, and IARPA.
 Our conclusions do not necessarily reflect the position or the policy of our sponsors, and no official endorsement should be~inferred.